Understanding how SOC markets work, and how they interact and impact each other

 Why might this be relevant?

-The project focuses on detecting financial crime, which is related to serious and organized crime, but does not specifically address how SOC markets work and interact.
+The project focuses on detecting and reporting financial crimes, which is directly related to understanding how SOC markets work and interact.

 • Corruption in (Non-)Criminal Commercial Enterprise: Law, Theory and Practice